-The Graduate School has guidelines pertaining to style, margins, footnotes, etc. You can find a copy of these guidelines, called the Thesis and Dissertation Style and Policy Manual, on the Graduate School website.
-It is very important that your finished work adhere to these guidelines; otherwise it will not be accepted by the Graduate School and you will not graduate on time.
+The Division of Graduate Studies has guidelines pertaining to style, margins, footnotes, etc. You may find a copy of these guidelines, called the Thesis and Dissertation Style and Policy Manual, on the Division of Graduate Studies website.
+It is very important that your finished work adhere to these guidelines; otherwise it will not be accepted by the Division of Graduate Studies and you will not graduate on time.